 - Language or vocabulary is advanced or delayed from expected milestones.

 - Problems following the invisible rules for conversation and narratives

 - Behaviour is disruptive and they show signs of frustration

 - CYP might show signs of being withdraw socially or anxiety/worry

 - CYP might struggle to understand what is being said.

 How prevalent is SLCN in settings and schools?

 Over one million children in the UK have some kind of speech language ad communication need.

 We know that SLCN can cause significant difficulties for children and young people and that these difficulties can be long term.
 Based on information on prevalence studies and from schools census date, ICAN estimate that around 10% of all children have long term, persistent SLCN.
-This 10% can be divided into three groups:

 Evidence shows 7% of children and young people have SLCN as their main or primary difficulty – known as ‘developmental language disorder’ – previously referred to as SLI ‘specific language impairment’.